Check out my rankings within each division by clicking on the links below. If there is a lineal champion in a weight class, he is ranked No. 1.

 JUNIOR WELTERWEIGHT DIVISION (UP TO 140 POUNDS)

 Crawford, the 2014 fighter of the year, scored the biggest win of his career on July 23 when he scored two knockdowns and totally shut down formidable titleholder Viktor Postol in a lopsided unanimous decision to unify titles and stamp himself as the indisputable best 140-pounder in the world.
 In his Dec.
 10 return, Crawford shellacked John Molina, who had zero chance to win and took a savage beating until the fight was finally stopped in the eighth round.
-Crawford's next defense, on HBO, will be against a much more serious opponent in Felix Diaz (19-1), a 2008 Olympic gold medalist.
+Crawford's next defense came May 20 and he put on a masterful performance as he stopped game Felix Diaz in the 10th round of an entertaining but one-sided fight.
+Next up could be an August unification fight with Julius Indongo (22-0), who was ringside.

 2. Viktor Postol (28-1)